sebv/istio-wiki/Vendor-FAQ.md

+We tried vendor as a submodule and while it has a lot of benefits it also proved too much complexity ([#4746](https://github.com/istio/istio/issues/4746)) so we switched to fully checked-in vendor.

+Please ask/see @nmittler @rshriram @geeknoid for any question or issue with vendor

+---
+Historical FAQ:
+---
-Istio uses vendored dependencies through a submodule.
-This avoids having large unrelated commits mixed with our actual work while having the benefits of hermetic reproducible builds, tracked changes and fast dependencies download.
+~Istio uses vendored dependencies through a submodule.
+This avoids having large unrelated commits mixed with our actual work while having the benefits of hermetic reproducible builds, tracked changes and fast dependencies download.~

 ## How do I get setup?
 One time / first time setup